Pops47/marvel-backend/README.md

 - comics by ID
 - comics by character

-(see READ ME at "marvel-frontend" repo)
+(see READ ME at "marvel-frontend" for further informations)